This blog is in reverse date order, so start at the bottom if you want to follow the events in the right sequence

 18 August: Independence!

-The klenengan, at Dukuh Tlumpuk, in the village Desa Waru, Kebakramat, was a more formal affair than our recent village performances, to mark the opening of a new arts centre.
+The klenengan, at Dukuh Tlumpuk, in the village desa Waru, kecamatan Kebakkramat, was a more formal affair than our recent village performances, to mark the opening of a new arts centre.
 We were performing for a crowd of around 700 people – our largest ever audience?
-It included Bapak Yuliatmono, Bupati of the Karanganyar Regency (a division of Central Java province, something like a county), in which desa Waru is situated.
+It included Bapak Yuliatmono, Bupati (≈ governor) of the Karanganyar Regency (a division of Central Java province, something like a county), in which desa Waru is situated.
 All the village headmen from the district were present in formal dress.
 The Bupati had several other events to attend in the same evening, but stayed longer than expected.

 Some highlights of the evening were the dance piece Driasmara, Cathy taking a selfie with a couple of soldiers, the fans that Jonathan brought which saved us from the heat, Val spilling soup on the kendhang (we really enjoy being fed at performances but passing food around the instruments is full of danger!) and the bright green dessert.